 If everyone always misunderstands your intentions, it should be obvious after a while that the problem is not that you’ve just got bad luck.
 The problem is you.

-I didn’t realize I had a tendency to overreact to minor problems at home until my teenage kids started making fun of me for it.
-They would mock me jumping to the worst possible conclusions about every minor irritant.
+I didn’t realize I tended to overreact to minor problems at home until my teenage kids started making fun of me for it.
+They would mock me, jumping to the worst possible conclusions about every minor irritant.
 Then my wife even started joking about it.
-I suddenly discovered everyone in the house knew I was “Mr.KneeJerk Reaction”…except me!
+I suddenly discovered everyone in the house knew I was “Mr.KneeJerk Reaction”—except me!

 That person at the office complaining about how gossipy everyone is?
 He’s the biggest gossip of the group.
 That girl telling the pastor how much she loves God and people?
 She’s the most abrasive, selfish person he’s ever met.

 So how do they miss seeing the person staring back at them in the mirror every morning?